ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Custom machine learning service instance
 {: #wos-common-issues-custom}

 - The [{{site.data.keyword.aios_short}} Python Client SDK](/docs/ai-openscale-icp?topic=ai-openscale-as-module) does not currently support explainability features for the custom engine.
-This is because the Custom serve engine requires a numerical prediction in the response data, which is not included with the module script.
+The custom serve engine requires a numerical prediction in the response data, which is not included with the module script.

 <p>&nbsp;</p>